Suggested links

 • Reducing cravings while recovering from drug addiction

-Kratom & Sober Culture
+Kratom and Sober Culture

-Over the years, sober culture has embraced kratom because of the substance’s perceived status as an addiction-free dietary supplement and alternative to dangerous opioids.
 Kratom bars often pop up in cities as an alternative to bar culture and promote healthy, sober living instead.

 By making kratom a component of sober living, many people overlook the risks and find themselves dependent or addicted to kratom before they realize it.